 At a jazz festival concert in 2004, pianist Bill Mays, joked: "I sat down to play a bebop piece on the CD 318 and Bach's F-major Invention came out."

 Nowadays it resides in the Canadian Museum of Civilization and no pianist is playing this famous grand piano.

 After hearing a concert of Bill Evans on a Yamaha piano Glenn Gould, the most loyal of Steinway advocates, switched to a Yamaha piano, because the clarity and touch of Evans' piano style resembled his own.

 Bill Evans was also impressed by a number of late Yamaha's and chose on request of Max Gordon a new Yamaha house piano for the Village Vanguard.
 (The pictures represent the outside and inside of the CBS studio, below Bill Evans and Miles Davis in the studio during the Kind of Blue recording session.

 Bill Evans unveils his "Space-Age Piano" at the Cafe Au Go Go, 152 Bleeckerstreet in Greenwich Village.

 Bill Evans came by his new piano, one of only three in existence, during a tour of Sweden.

 While playing at the Golden Circle Club in Stockholm, he gave the first public performance on a specially designed

-"space-age" blond piano made by George Bolin.
+"space-age" ten-foot concert grand made by George Bolin.
 Bolin is a Swedish cabinetmaker turned acoustician who has also built guitars for Andres Segovia.

 The Bolin piano, a gift from its maker, is strong on innovations.
 It is made of welded steel, rather than the usual cast iron.